nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 ### Maven

 Your token needs to be stored in your `.m2/settings.xml` file, where you would usually put your password.
-Details can be found in our [Maven configuration]({{page page='maven-integration'}}#setting-up-the-maven-client) documentation.
+For more details, go to our [Maven configuration]({{page page='maven-integration'}}#setting-up-the-maven-client) page.

 ### Studio Designer Git Access